dougeby/IntuneDocs/intune/apps-win32-app-management.md

 ### Step 7: Configure app return codes

-1. In the **Properties** pane of the app, select **Return codes** to add the return codes used to specify either app installation retry behavior or post-installation behavior.
+1. In the **Add app** pane, select **Return codes** to add the return codes used to specify either app installation retry behavior or post-installation behavior.
 Return code entries are added by default during app creation.
 However, you can add additional return codes or change existing return codes.
 2. In the **Return codes** pane, add additional return codes, or modify existing return codes.
     - **Failed** – The return value that indicate an app installation failure.
     - **Hard reboot** – The hard reboot return code does not allow next  Win32 apps to be installed on the client without reboot.